philmph/philmph/README.md

 # 👹 About me

 My name is Philipp.
-I work as a DevOps / Cloud Consultant in Austria, Vienna.
+I work as a Cloud and DevOps Consultant in Austria, Vienna.

 ## 👍 What i like